ErinMorelli/em-media-handler/docs/guide/index.rst

     sudo python setup.py build

-   .. note:: If you have run the build before, ensure you have a clean build environment by using:  ``sudo python setup.py clean -a``
+   .. note:: If you have run the build before, ensure you have a clean build environment first by using:  ``sudo python setup.py clean -a``

 3. Install the package: ::